annat22/publicationsDataRcode/intMutant_FruitFly_Evolution2016/README.txt

 inf_spec.Rdata - R object of the same name with information about the specimens.
 1880-by-4 data frame. rownames are specimen ID.
 Column names are: WT, wild type; genotype, genotype ID as in inf_gt; repID, replicate ID; centsize, centroid size

-XallData.Rdata - R object named Xall with landmark coordinates after Procrustes superimposition and projection to tangent space.
+XallData.Rdata/XallData.tab - R object named Xall and a tab-delimited text file with landmark coordinates after Procrustes superimposition and projection to tangent space.
 1880-by-96 numeric matrix.
-Columns ordered as “x1, y1, x2, y2…”
+Columns ordered as “x1, y1, x2, y2…”.
+Rows ordered by specimen ID.

-JxcTPS.dat - a tab limited table with LORY data, using TPS as interpolation function.
-Data was not regressed on size
+JxcTPS.tab - a tab delimited table with LORY data, using TPS as interpolation function.
+The original Procrustes data was not regressed on size

-JxcEBS.dat - a tab limited table with LORY data, using EBSS as interpolation function.
-Data was not regressed on size
+JxcEBS.tab - a tab delimited table with LORY data, using EBSS as interpolation function.
+The original Procrustes data was not regressed on size

-JxcTPSsr.dat - a tab limited table with LORY data, using TPS as interpolation function.
-Data was regressed on size before running in LORY
+JxcTPSsr.tab - a tab delimited table with LORY data, using TPS as interpolation function.
+The original Procrustes data was regressed on size before running in LORY

-JxcEBSsr.dat - a tab limited table with LORY data, using EBSS as interpolation function.
-Data was regressed on size before running in LORY
+JxcEBSsr.tab - a tab delimited table with LORY data, using EBSS as interpolation function.
+The original Procrustes data was regressed on size before running in LORY

+JxcCo.tab - a tab delimited table with coordinates for the LORY data.
+These are the coordinates of the evaluation points at which the Jacobians are calculated.

 functions-HaberDworkin2015.R - an R source file with custom-made functions that are needed to run the protocol